line/armeria/examples/README.md

 - `spring-boot-tomcat`
   - Learn how to make Armeria serve your Spring Boot web application.

+- `spring-boot-webflux-starter`
+  - Learn how to make Spring Boot web application use Armeria as its web server.

 ## License

 All files under this directory (`examples`) belong to